-415. Admission of appellant to bail and custody when attending court
+415. Admission of appellant to bail and custody when attending court suspend the operation of any such order ab initio pending the determination of an appeal.

-- (2) The Court may, if it thinks fit, on the application of an appellant who has been sentenced to a term of imprisonment by the court of trial, admit him to bail pending the determination of the appeal. - (3 4)
+- $(1 1B) \dots \dots \dots$ - (2) The Court may, if it thinks fit, on the application of an appellant who has been sentenced to a term of imprisonment by the court of trial, admit him to bail pending the determination of the appeal. - (3) The Court may, if it thinks fit, stay proceedings on any order under the Sentencing Act 1997 or